subdavis/Tusk/README.md

 # build for production with minification
 npm run build

+# run the packer script targeted for 'chrome' or 'firefox'
+TARGET_BROWSER=firefox ./packer.sh
 ```

 For detailed explanation on how things work, consult the [docs for vue-loader](http://vuejs.github.io/vue-loader).

+## Browser Permissions

+> CKPX requires cross-origin permissions in order to inject credentials and query the storage backends on the user's behalf.

+In chrome, these permissions requests are __always__ promted to the user upon first use.

+Because of Firefox's implementation of `browser.permissions`, it was necessary to request all permissions at install time to avoid code rot.
+A deeper explanation of the firefox permissions can be found [on stackoverflow](https://stackoverflow.com/questioans/47723297/firefox-extension-api-permissions-request-may-only-be-called-from-a-user-input)